 THE IDEA THAT MIGHT LEAD TO THE IDEA

-One of the core tenants of my coaching is exactly this: the power of “the idea that might lead to the idea.”
+One of the core tenets of my coaching is exactly this: the power of “the idea that might lead to the idea.”

 In developing new material or even in revamping old, this is critical.
 We so often get stuck in old patterns of thinking and when get that flash — that creative impulse (however wacky) — it is worth paying attention to.